 How does it Work?

-Tea tree oil contains natural ingredients which is the major reason why it works so well on our skin.
+Tea tree oil contains important natural ingredients which are beneficial to keep our skin smooth and healthy, which is the major reason why it works so well on our skin.
 Only 5% of tea tree oil is able to treat papules and pustules which are the two main types of acne people want to get rid of.

 How much tea tree oil do you need?

 Only a little concentration of Tea tree oil is enough to bring a change.
 All the cosmetic products have only 0.5% concentration of tea tree oil and it is more than enough.

 The tea tree oil that you found in the store is typically a 3% concentration which is mostly diluted with a carrier oil.
 The “100% tea tree oil” label that you see on the product is incorrect and now you know why.